 Foreclosure activity jumped 7 percent in July from June and 32 percent from a year earlier as one in every 355 households with a loan got a foreclosure filing, RealtyTrac said.

-U.S. government debt prices pared losses after the surprise drop in retail sales.
-Stock index futures trimmed gains, while the dollar fell against the yen.
+U.S. government debt prices were higher after the surprise drop in retail sales.
+Major U.S. stock indexes were lower on the weak data, while the dollar fell against the yen.

 The retail sales data cast a shadow over an anticipated rebound in consumer spending in the current quarter.
 Spending, which accounts for over two-thirds of U.S. economic activity has been pressured by high unemployment.